stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 ## Why logical query operators are not included

-CASL doesn't import `$and`, `$or`, `$nor` and `$not` operators.
+CASL doesn't use `$and`, `$or`, `$nor` and `$not` operators.
 This is because the same behavior can be achieved by combining `can` and `cannot` rules.
 Combination of `can` rules for the same pair of action and subject allows to mimic `$or` operator and combination of `cannot` rules allows to mimic `$not` and `$and` operators.
 Moreover as we discussed in this guide, all properties inside conditions object are checked by `AND` logic, this is another way to mimic `$and` operator.

 `$nor` cannot be reproduced in any way, so if you are sure that you need it, I'd recommend to rethink your permission logic together with the client or product owner.

-> Read [Customize ability](../../advanced/customize-ability) to understand how to include `$nor` if you are 100% sure that you need it.
+But if you are 100% sure, please read how to [Customize ability](../../advanced/customize-ability).

 ## Checking logic in CASL

-When you define rules with conditions, the last are converted in functions that checks whether object matches specified MongoDB query.
+When you define rules with conditions, the last are converted to functions that checks whether object matches specified MongoDB query.
 Let's see an example:

 ```js @{data-filename="defineAbility.js"}
 import { defaultAbility } from '@casl/ability';